wsvoboda/wsvoboda/README.md

 ### About Me 👀

-💵 I work for a fintech startup based in Seattle!
+💵 I work for a FinTech startup based in Seattle!
 I love it!

 ### My Skills 💻